amusto/NextJSReactServersideRendering/README.md

 "npm run dev" -
 Code linting is enabled via next.config.js (But it's not running after babel setup.
 I'll review later.)

-Testing with Jest and Enzyme (npm run test)
-Runs all tests (With snapshots for react)
+Testing with Jest and Enzyme (Terminal: npm run test) Runs all tests (With snapshots for react)

 TODO: